 Buffalo Chicken wings are a favorite American appetizer or even a meal.
-So when I decided to turn them into a fun party snack, I knew they would be an instant hit with my party guests.
+So when I decided to turn them into a fun party snack.
+Guests love these easy-to-eat-no-mess Buffalo Chicken Meatballs!

 Traditional hot wings are very popular but serving them for a crowd just isn’t economical.
 Now I can offer my guests the same great flavor of Buffalo wings in an incredibly easy version we keep warm throughout the party or game day with the use of our crock pot or slow cooker.